varad11/influxdb-light/README.md

 A lightweight NodeJs client to write and read data from InfluxDb.
 Supports Read and Write operations for both InfluxDb V1.0 and V2.0.
 Supports both sql and flux query.
+This light weight client is incredibly easy to use.
+Handling of tags and fields is straightforward with no additional complexity.

 ## Installation
 ```sh